ahgroup/DSAIDE/cran-comments.md

 ## Submission History

+version 0.9.1: small fixes to resolve CRAN errors/notes for testthat and package dependencies. other minor updates.

 version 0.9.0: major overhaul of documentation and what-to-do tasks. also some bug fixes and feature improvements.

 version 0.8.3: minor bug fixes and improvements.